From classical to contemporary, from video journalism or wedding documentary videos to pure dreams.

 How long will it take to get my final video from you?

-Assuming we have everything we need from you, we complete all work and make copies within 12 weeks.
+Assuming we have everything we need from you, we complete our edit and burn the DVD for your approval within 12 weeks.
 My competitors will often take 8 months, a year, or even much longer!
-I know because their clients call me with horror stories, to ask me to edit their videos.
+I know because their clients call me with horror stories, to ask me to edit their videos when my competitors go out of business.
 I learned from my competitors what NOT TO DO.

 Can you shoot in HD High-Definition video?

-Yes, all of our clients now want only DVDs, and some are requesting High-Def formats such as Blu-ray.
+Yes, all of our weddings are now shot in HD.
+Also, my clients are requesting High-Def DVD delivery on Blu-ray.
 We can shoot in any format you request.
 We record your day digitally on top-of-the-line equipment.
 DVD is a great delivery medium, and Blu-ray is amazing -- the best commercially available high resolution media.
-The detail in HD will surprise you.
+The detail in Blu-ray will surprise you.
 Plus, if handled and stored properly, DVD is highly resistant to falling apart over time, unlike the older format VHS which has an estimated lifespan of between 20-30 years.
 PLUS, with Blu-ray DVDs, you have instant, high resolution access to any portion of your wedding day.
 High resolution DVDs are a great way to archive your digitally recorded event.
+By the way, below is a still from our HD VIDEO... and it's reproduced here at only 45% of the full resolution!
+Amazing quality of stills from the video is now possible.

 I've been to weddings where the videographer becomes the center of attention.
 I hate that.
 Will you be intrusive and distracting?

-I’ve also attended many weddings and other celebrations, both as a professional videographer and as a guest, and I’ve seen some terrible examples of distracting videography, so I understand your concerns.
+I’ve also seen some terrible examples of distracting videography, so I understand your concerns.

-In fact, it was because of the horrible examples that I saw, that I decided to focus my wedding business on making sure I didn't make the same mistakes!
+In fact, it was because of the horrible examples that I saw as an assitant for other companies that I decided to focus my wedding business on making sure I didn't make the same mistakes!

 Most commonly the bride and groom are so focused on their day that they notice nothing beyond themselves and the officiant.
 However, the audience’s experience is also crucial to take into consideration.
 Too often the videographers use bright lights and block the audience’s view, move in a distracting way, and use bulky equipment just to impress their clients and their clients' friends.